PMQ (Hong Kong): Architecture

 Road Police Married Quarters, named Stauton and Hollywood, and the former Central Junior Police Call Clubhouse.
 The former clubhouse now houses restaurants.
-One additional feature, named 'CUBE', was added as the linkage between the two blocks, with a rooftop garden called 'PLATEAU' on the fourth floor.
+One additional feature, named 'QUBE', was added as the linkage between the two blocks, with a rooftop garden called 'PLATEAU' on the fourth floor.

 Some modern designs were deployed, such as a UV-protective glass ceiling.

 Heritage can be found in the main entrance of the quarters.
 The granite steps and rubble retaining wall, entrance at Staunton Street were from the Central school.
 Guests can take the free Underground Interpretation Area Walk-in Tour or the PMQ Heritage Interpretation Guided Tour.

 Special events

 PMQ organizes free arts programs, events and workshops every month.

 One special event is the monthly night market, which is divided into three parts: live band show, product design and food stalls.

 Some international exhibitions are held in PMQ also.
 Previously, there were an international exhibition called “1600 Pandas” organized by WWF.
-In order to raise people’s awareness of protecting the environment, the exhibition displayed 1600 paper-made pandas.
+In order to raise people's awareness of protecting the environment, the exhibition displayed 1600 paper-made pandas.